albi-c/timedAlerts/README.md

 Installers for Windows and MacOS will be avaible soon.

-This will add set_timed_alert to bin and also setup loop that checks if alert should be made or not (starts on login).
+This will add talerts command.

-Then, write set_timed_alert to your terminal to get help message.
+Then, "talerts set --time=day:month:year-hour:minute:second" to your terminal to set alert to specified time.

+If you want to start alert checking loop, write "talerts loop" to your terminal.